-Most CGT products are positioned as a one-time cure for intractable diseases—such as genetic disorders or end-stage hematological ailments—with a rather small pool of patients.
+Most CGT products are positioned as a one-time cure for intractable diseases—such as genetic disorders or end-stage haematological ailments—with a rather small pool of patients.
 This implies that a CGT company will need a robust portfolio of products, likely targeting multiple diseases with different types of products, in order to be sustainable.
 CGT products must also compete with biologic immune-oncology products that target checkpoint inhibitors.
 While these therapies can be effective in slowing the progression of disease, they are not curative.

-Companies will need to strengthen their local market intelligence and medical affairs practice to derive more insights into the unique therapeutic opportunities in China.
-They will also need to build deeper connections with the local research community, not just through conventional business development or licensing activities, but by forming research collaborations, venture investments, or even providing contract CGT research services to speed up new technology identification and validation.
+Companies will need to strengthen their local market intelligence and medical affairs practise to derive more insights into the unique therapeutic opportunities in China.
+They will also need to build deeper connections with the local research community, not just through conventional business development or licencing activities, but by forming research collaborations, venture investments, or even providing contract CGT research services to speed up new technology identification and validation.

 The potential of CGT to fundamentally shift the treatment paradigm and deliver cures for many intractable diseases would mean that the potential for accelerated registration of CGT products is for real (figure 7).
-This is because treatments that meet urgent clinical needs are reviewed with high priority according to local policies.37 In a previous whitepaper, Deloitte discussed various strategies to accelerate product registration.38 Regulatory affairs professionals handling CGT programs will need to orchestrate a strong effort in communicating the clinical unmet need to the Center for Drug Evaluation (CDE).
+This is because treatments that meet urgent clinical needs are reviewed with high priority according to local policies.37 In a previous whitepaper, Deloitte discussed various strategies to accelerate product registration.38 Regulatory affairs professionals handling CGT programmes will need to orchestrate a strong effort in communicating the clinical unmet need to the Centre for Drug Evaluation (CDE).
 They should also leverage existing clinical study data as well as real-world evidence (RWE) to establish the disruptiveness or safety of the therapy in question to speed up local product registration.

-Meanwhile, companies need to explore early-access programs for local patients in China even before registration.
+Meanwhile, companies need to explore early-access programmes for local patients in China even before registration.
 In the Hainan Lecheng Medical Pilot Zone, drugs with urgent clinical needs that haven’t been approved by the CDE can be accessed through Hainan FDA approval, and the generated real-world data (RWD) can be used in the subsequent national NDA filing.
-Till January 2020, the Lecheng Pilot Zone had granted early access for 51 drugs and medical devices from more than 10 MNCs to 253 patients.39 This includes Keytruda (a checkpoint inhibitor) from Merck Sharp & Dohme Corporation (MSD).40 Similar pilots from other cities, such as the Shanghai Hongqiao Medical Pilot Zone,41 offer even stronger prospects for early-access programs to CGT due to greater maturity of the local health care system.
+Till January 2020, the Lecheng Pilot Zone had granted early access for 51 drugs and medical devices from more than 10 MNCs to 253 patients.39 This includes Keytruda (a checkpoint inhibitor) from Merck Sharp & Dohme Corporation (MSD).40 Similar pilots from other cities, such as the Shanghai Hongqiao Medical Pilot Zone,41 offer even stronger prospects for early-access programmes to CGT due to greater maturity of the local health care system.

 Having the right market entry model, the optimal product and IP portfolios, and an accelerated registration strategy are only the first steps.
 To really seize the opportunity for commercial success in China’s CGT sector, companies need to plan ahead and make elaborate product launch preparations.
 In fact, planning for CGT products needs to be done far more in advance than for conventional drugs.
-This ensures that health care providers are proficiently trained in using CGT products; supply chain infrastructure is properly localized to manufacture CGT high-quality products; and innovative reimbursements such as instalments can be used to drive meaningful patient access.
+This ensures that health care providers are proficiently trained in using CGT products; supply chain infrastructure is properly localised to manufacture CGT high-quality products; and innovative reimbursements such as instalments can be used to drive meaningful patient access.
 The key steps a company must take are:

 Build a network of provider capabilities around the optimal use of CGT.
-Many CGT products, such as CAR-T or stem cells, are different from conventional treatments in more ways than one.42 They usually have very stringent patient enrollment criteria and require highly cross-departmental teams including nursing, intensive care unit (ICU), neurology, pharmacies, etc. to render both pre- and after-care safely.
+Many CGT products, such as CAR-T or stem cells, are different from conventional treatments in more ways than one.42 They usually have very stringent patient enrolment criteria and require highly cross-departmental teams including nursing, intensive care unit (ICU), neurology, pharmacies, etc. to render both pre- and after-care safely.
 They also necessitate much closer engagement between the chief physician and the patient to manage the latter’s high expectations from the therapy.
 Meeting these goals is not easy in China due to unique local challenges, such as:

 Manufacturers need to plan early and plan well to address these challenges.
-Even during the clinical trial stage, companies need to carefully select hospitals across geographies to enroll for clinical studies based on robust preset criteria (figure 8).
-They need to assess hospitals to see if they can be partners in codeveloping a set of operating manuals for best practices in patient enrollment assessment, consent discussion, treatment process, and inter-department coordination.
+Even during the clinical trial stage, companies need to carefully select hospitals across geographies to enrol for clinical studies based on robust preset criteria (figure 8).
+They need to assess hospitals to see if they can be partners in codeveloping a set of operating manuals for best practises in patient enrolment assessment, consent discussion, treatment process, and inter-department coordination.
 Hospitals that meet the requirements can be established as regional CoEs to propagate the standard of CGT care to surrounding hospitals.
 Furthermore, companies should also help these CoEs build a proper local referral network by designing efficient patient screening and referral processes.

 Early prototyping of the end-to-end manufacturing process.
-The transition from clinical trial of cell therapies to commercial stage production would require companies to establish a highly standardized industrial process, yet companies that succeed in securing regulatory approval often struggle to anticipate and prepare for the challenges of commercial manufacturing.44 Take, for instance, the delayed launch of Zynteglo, a gene therapy product for β-thalassemia,45 by Bluebird Bio, a US-based biotech developing innovative gene therapy products.
+The transition from clinical trial of cell therapies to commercial stage production would require companies to establish a highly standardised industrial process, yet companies that succeed in securing regulatory approval often struggle to anticipate and prepare for the challenges of commercial manufacturing.44 Take, for instance, the delayed launch of Zynteglo, a gene therapy product for β-thalassaemia,45 by Bluebird Bio, a US-based biotech developing innovative gene therapy products.
 Bluebird secured regulatory approval for the gene therapy in 2019 in the European Union but had to delay launch till 2020 because of a manufacturing specification hiccup.

 To overcome this problem, cell therapy companies need to gear up for prototyping an end-to-end manufacturing and logistics process early during the R&D phase.
 Specifically, manufacturers need to develop a process that is contamination-free and can produce cells with high viability and high yield.
-The process should automate certain labor-intensive steps to drive-down batch-to-batch variations while reducing time.
-Manufacturers also need to ensure that the processes are flexible—for instance, they are modular and programmable—so they can be further optimized as new areas of improvements are identified with accumulated knowledge.
+The process should automate certain labour-intensive steps to drive-down batch-to-batch variations while reducing time.
+Manufacturers also need to ensure that the processes are flexible—for instance, they are modular and programmable—so they can be further optimised as new areas of improvements are identified with accumulated knowledge.

 Balancing compelling product value while addressing local access gap.
 CGT promise durable clinical benefits through a potential one-time cure.
 This unique clinical profile of the therapies directly implies high upfront costs for payers and patients.
-In the case of Kymriah (a CAR-T therapy for leukemia/lymphoma), the label price for a one-time treatment in the United States is US$ 475,000,46 or 46 times the per capita GDP in China (US$ 10,276 in 2019).47
+In the case of Kymriah (a CAR-T therapy for leukaemia/lymphoma), the label price for a one-time treatment in the United States is US$ 475,000,46 or 46 times the per capita GDP in China (US$ 10,276 in 2019).47

 Apart from the poor out-of-pocket affordability for most Chinese people, the National Reimbursement Drug List (NRDL), although increasingly financing more innovative therapies, remains highly uncertain for reimbursement of CGT, and will probably mandate heavy price cut in exchange for reimbursement (60~70% pricing cut during 2018–2019 rounds of NRDL negotiations).48 Companies must undertake a multi-pronged approach to drive meaningful patient access while ensuring the long-term sustainability for their CGT products in China by: